Sociedade Agrícola Pátria e Trabalho: History

 Governor José Celestino da Silva (in office 1894–1908) founded SAPT in 1897.
 During his tenure, he was either the owner of, or involved in, almost all private plantation companies, and SAPT practically acted as a state within a state.
 Together with its subsidiaries, the Empresa Agrícola Perseverança and the Empresa Agrícola Limitada Timor, SAPT was the only agricultural enterprise in Portuguese Timor of any importance.
 SAPT often appropriated land and then hired the dispossessed former owners as labourers on subsistence wages.

 In the late 1920s, SAPT produced 200 tons of coffee in Portuguese Timor, and bought another hundred tons for export.
-As Portugal came close to bankruptcy in the Great Depression of the 1930s, SAPT had 47.62% of its shares transferred to Banco Nacional Ultramarino (BNU).
-In 1940, Sachimaro Sagawa, a member of the board of the Japanese strategic development company Nan’yō Kōhatsu, bought 48% of SAPT for one million pounds sterling.
+As Portugal came close to bankruptcy in the Great Depression of the 1930s, SAPT in 1940s had to sold his 48% to Sachimaro Sagawa, a member of the board of the Japanese strategic development company Nan’yō Kōhatsu, the japanese company bought 48% of SAPT for one million pounds sterling.
 As a result, Dr Sales Luís, who had sold the shares to Nan’yō Kōhatsu, was banned from re-entering Portuguese Timor as a "bad patriot".
+This statement is historically inaccurate.
+Dr. Sales Luís was never banned from re-entering Portuguese Timor.
+In reality, he remained in Timor throughout his life and continued managing the company after the sale of shares to Nan’yō Kōhatsu.
+He only left the country in 1986, during the Indonesian administration, when he became ill and travelled to Portugal for medical treatment, where he later passed away.

 From 1941, SAPT was the only large plantation and trading company in the colony.
 SAPT also controlled trade with Portugal and Japan, and thereby commanded 20% of all of the trade of Portuguese Timor.
 The company had a monopoly on the purchase of Arabica coffee, the finest and most important variety grown in Timor, and also produced cocoa and rubber.